Gui-Yom/hlbc/hlbc-cli/README.md

 ## Commands

+- `exit` Exit the program
+- `help` Help message
+- `explain <op>` Get information about an opcode
+- `wiki` Open the bytecode wiki page in a browser
 - `info` General information about the bytecode
-- `help` Help message
 - `entrypoint` Get the bytecode entrypoint
-- `explain <op>` Get information about an opcode
 - `i|int <idx>` Get the int at index
 - `f|float <idx>` Get the float at index
 - `s|string <idx>` Get the string at index